Free Lotto Fest Exposed — Are Harry Dazzle’s Lotteries Really Free?

 Who Can Play?

-Playing at FreeLottoFest.com is available for anyone who is 18 years or older and though it is not limited to, by residents of Australia, Canada, Ireland, Namibia, New Zealand, South Africa, the United Kingdom and United States.
-Surfing around the web, FreeLottoFest seems to have had a huge launch in December 2017 in South Africa which makes sense the optional benefits is charged in Rand.
+Playing at FreeLottoFest.com is available for anyone who is 18 years or older and though it is not limited to, residents of Australia, Canada, Ireland, Namibia, New Zealand, South Africa, the United Kingdom, and the United States.
+Surfing around the web, FreeLottoFest seems to have had a huge launch in December 2017 in South Africa which makes sense because the optional benefits are charged in Rand.

 Getting in Touch with Free Lotto Fest